Chris-Johnston/Chris-Johnston.github.io/index.md

 worked on, when more than a README is needed.

 This page is very inconsistently updated.
-To see what I'm currently working on you'd be better of looking at
+To see what I'm currently working on you'd be better off looking at
  [what I have posted on my GitHub page.
 Username: Chris-Johnston.][cjgithub]

 Some projects of interest: